qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/dataviews/chart-builder.md

 ### Creating a Running Calculation
 To add a running calculation, drag a numeric value from your dataset and drop it on the *Columns* field of the chart’s shelf.
-Then select the dot menu to see the available menu options.
-Next select *Table Calculations*, to see the available types of calculations and finally select the desired option.
+Then, select the dot menu to see the available menu options.
+Next, select *Table Calculations* to see the available types of calculations, and finally select the desired option.

 ![23_cb](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/5cb.png#thumbnail)